-A special guest post by V!VA Travel Guides.
-The editorial staff of V!VA Travel Guides share with us their ten favourite places in Ecuador and suggestions for things to do on a tour around Ecuador.
+The editorial staff of V!VA Travel Guides and Velvet Escape share their favourite places in Ecuador and suggestions for things to do on a tour around Ecuador.

 1. The Quilotoa Loop

 The Quilotoa Loop is made up mostly of small, Andean villages that surround the famous crater lake Quilotoa.
 The reason this is a don’t miss in Ecuador is not just because of the lake, which is lovely, but for the unique and rich culture of the high mountain villages.
 We arrived in the village of Quilotoa after travelling up mountain passes whose valleys are home to wandering shepherds and their flocks.
 It’s probably one of my favourite bus rides in the whole country.
 The town survives on the tourism the lake attracts and it’s filled with cozy hostels, little shops, and restaurants.

-Our hostel was run by a family that could not have been more generous.
+Our hostel, Hostal El Vaquero, was run by a family that could not have been more generous.
 It had the feel of a Swiss mountain lodge and when we entered it for the first time we found the entire family roasting cuy on a stove in the middle of the room.
 They were preparing the guinea pig delicacy for a village wedding.
 The women encouraged us to take photos and let us help with the roasting.
 In the evening, what seemed like the whole village, dressed in traditional Andean clothes, gathered in the hostel to eat a small meal before the wedding.